 We have our own tax ID number, so we are tax-exempt.
 Getting an EIN is just the first step in becoming an officially registered tax-exempt organization.
-If you cannot find proof that the PTO ever filed form 1023, the application for tax-exempt status, and you have never heard of form 990, your group probably does not have 501(c)(3) status.
+If you cannot find proof that the PTO ever filed Form 1023 and you have never heard of Form 990, your group probably does not have 501(c)(3) status.
 Contact the IRS at 800-829-3676 to find out for sure.

 Making a Decision

 Now that you have a basic knowledge of 501(c)(3) status, is it right for your PTO?
 That’s for your executive board and members to decide.
-More information can be found at www.irs.gov, in the PTO Today Startup Toolkit, and in the Bylaws/Nonprofit resources section on ptotoday.com.
+More information can be found at www.irs.gov, in the PTO Today Startup Toolkit, and on the Bylaws/Nonprofit page on ptotoday.com.